-A condition is considered to pre-exist your pet's Accident & Illness coverage if any of the following have occurred within the past 18 months:
+A condition is considered to pre-exist your pet's accident and illness coverage if any of the following have occurred within the past 18 months:

 Your veterinarian has diagnosed or provided medical advice for the condition

 Your pet has received veterinary treatment for the condition